Chemotherapy & Targeted Drugs for Ovarian Cancer

 Our experts provide services to reduce the side effects of ovarian cancer treatments.Learn More

-To reduce side effects, our doctors can adjust the dose, prescribe other medications, or refer you to Perlmutter Cancer Center’s integrative medicine services.
+To reduce side effects, our doctors can adjust the dose, prescribe other medications, or refer you to Perlmutter Cancer Center’s integrative health services.

 Perlmutter Cancer Center researchers are studying new, targeted drugs and medications that boost the immune system, known as immunotherapies, to help treat ovarian cancer.
 Our doctors can discuss whether a clinical trial is right for you.